wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

-From our assumptions we could make a guess on what must be inside the IC, something like the picture below.
+From our assumptions we could make a guess what must be inside the IC, something like the picture below.

 There will be a crystal oscillator connected to the crystal.
 We'll learn about those later.